Demand Generation vs Lead Generation- How to Optimize Both

 You can master the art of personalization by first segmenting your dataset.
 Work with your operations team to pull a list of relevant buyers and find commonalities with them.
 Are there similar job titles across the board?
 What types of companies do they work for?
 Answering these questions can help you create the building blocks for your personalized marketing campaign.
 From there, think about how your products or services apply directly to those contacts/companies.
 Create a 6-8-week campaign focused on the narrative of the prospect overcoming their challenge, and you’ll be on your way to streamlined marketing personalization.

-The final step to fully optimizing your demand and lead generation processes is to onboard and utilize intent filtering and metrics.
+The final step to fully optimizing your demand and lead generation processes is onboarding and utilizing intent filtering and metrics.
 Marketing intent, simply put, is information about the select buyer that hones in on their engagement around specific topics and/or keywords centered around your products.
 The higher the engagement, the higher the intent.
-Seems pretty obvious right?
-Well, there’s a lot of behind the scenes magic that happens with any given intent solution.
-The most important thing you need to know is: how does this intent ecosystem match my specific buying audience?
+Seems pretty obvious, right?
+Well, there’s plenty of behind-the-scenes magic that happens with any given intent solution.
+The most important thing you need to know is how this intent ecosystem matches your specific buying audience.
 Most of the time, the intent provider will meet those expectations.
-However, it’s up to you to track and see how those contacts are reacting to your follow up cadences.
+However, it’s up to you to track and see how those contacts react to your follow-up cadences.
 In theory, you shouldn’t see stagnant engagement on intent-backed leads; but you more than likely will.
-The main reason for this is the fact that keywords and intent topics aren’t truly enough to understand the buyer’s mindset.
-Does that mean buying intent is completely useless?
+The main reason for this is that keywords and intent topics aren’t truly enough to understand the buyer’s mindset.
+Does that mean buying intent is entirely useless?
 Absolutely not.
-Pairing intent with a predictive marketing analytics solution will give you real time marketing engagement with behavioral insights.
+Pairing intent with a predictive marketing analytics solution will give you real-time marketing engagement with behavioral insights.

 How to Make Demand and Lead Generation Work

-If you want to learn more about how to get most out your demand and lead generation, check out this whitepaper about some best practices and how to put them into action.
-Lastly, if you want to start marketing smarter and create actionable programs that WILL produce results, take a look at what PureB2B can do for you!
+Suppose you want to learn more about getting the most out of your demand and lead generation.
+Check out this whitepaper about some best practices and how to put them into action.
+Lastly, if you want to start marketing smarter and create actionable programs that WILL produce results, take a look at what DemandScience can do for you!